HMS-Data-Club/Fall-2022/Session-7/README.md

 One of your collaborators, a computational researcher, has just completed a bulk RNA-seq analysis, and has sent you the script they wrote for the initial part of the analysis.
 You want to show this analysis to two people, a data scientist on your team and the non-computational principle investigator of the research.

+We have two files, `analysis.R` and `analysis.docx`, which provide the analysis code and a small write-up of the analysis.
+However, we want to instead make a single integrated report we can send out.

 In order to show the analysis, you decide to create a report based on the script.
 However, you think that what is included in the report should probably be a bit different for your two audiences.